TheParthMaru/Problem-Solving-Mastery/Top 100 codes list.md

 # Basic problems

-1. Positive or negative numbers (done)
+1. Positive or negative numbers ✔
-2. Even or odd (done)
+2. Even or odd ✔
-3. Sum of first n natural numbers (done) -> Two approaches (formula and loop)
+3. Sum of first n natural numbers ✔

+- Formula approach ✔
+- Iterative approach ✔

-4. Sum of numbers in a given range (done) -> Two approaches (formula and loop)
+4. Sum of numbers in a given range ✔

+- Formula approach ✔
+- Iterative approach ✔

-5. Greatest of two numbers (done)
+5. Greatest of two numbers

+- Using if else ✔
+- Using ternary operator ❌

-6. Greatest of three numbers (done)
+6. Greatest of three numbers

+- Using if else ✔
+- Using ternary operator ❌

-7. Leap year of not (done)
+7. Leap year ✔
-8. Prime number (done) -> 3 approaches (iterative, skiping even iterations and considering large numbers)
+8. Prime number ✔

+- Iterative approach ✔
+- Approach with skiping even iterations ✔
+- Approach with considering large numbers ✔

-9. Prime number within a given range (done)
+9. Prime numbers in a given range ✔
-10. Sum of digits of a number (done)
+10. Sum of digits of a number ✔
 11. Reverse of a number

 - Ignoring leading and trailing 0s ✔